salman1204/Uptime-Monitoring-Application/README.md

 * Check Up/Down time of the given Links

 ## Tech
 I will use Raw Node js to build this Application.
-As my only concern is to develope my raw node.js skill i will use File System as my database.
+As my only concern is to develop my raw node.js skill I will use File System as my database.